There Different Types Of Trike?

 Class 3 - 3 wheeled vehicles, not exceeding more than 450kg unladen weight.

-Class 4 - Cars, including motorcaravans, dual purpose vehicles, and goods vehicles not exceeding 3000kg.
+Class 4 - Cars, including motorcaravans, dual purpose vehicles, and goods vehicles

 And finally in this section :-